GhassenZafzouf/Prac-1/README - FreqB.md

 This repository includes the code developed for Prac 1

 # Question 4.2.2 - Frequency B
-The Problem I faced for the synchrnoiser based on the correlator principle:
+The Problem I faced for the synchroniser based on the correlator principle:

 After having frequency shifted the received sequence, I convolve it with the preamble (which is BPSK modulated as required).
 Afterwards, I try to find the start of the signal (the QPSK symbols) by looking for peaks in the result of the convolution.